Luckiest Girl Alive: Film adaptation

 In April 2015, Lionsgate announced that they had obtained the film rights to Luckiest Girl Alive, with Reese Witherspoon's Pacific Standard set to produce.

 It was announced in February 2021, that Mila Kunis was set to star in the film, now at Netflix.
-Produced by Made Up Stories and Picturestart, the screenplay was written by Knoll and will be directed by Mike Barker.
+Produced by Made Up Stories and Picturestart, with the screenplay written by Knoll, Luckiest Girl Alive got directed by Mike Barker.
 The movie was released on Netflix on October 7, 2022.